Understanding Recipes¶

 description: Human-readable explanation of what the recipe does.

 steps: The ordered list of operations to execute.
-Each step has a name, an agent to invoke, and a prompt template.
+Each step has an id, an agent to invoke, and a prompt template.
+Steps use the output field to store their result in a named variable for later steps.

 Steps and Context¶